Central African Republic crisis

 While the country has made progress towards peace, democratic governance and an improved humanitarian situation over the past five years – particularly in the south-west and major cities – it still faces challenges in security, protection and providing basic services to the most vulnerable and forcibly displaced people.

-OCHA estimates that 2.6 million people in CAR will be extremely vulnerable in 2024, including many forcibly displaced families.
-Currently, 515,665 people are internally displaced, while 740,833 people have found refuge in neighbouring countries.
+Currently, 446,000 people are internally displaced, while 671,000 people have found refuge in neighbouring countries.

 How has the situation in CAR changed over the last few years?